bcgov/wordpress-monorepo/plugins/design-system-wordpress-plugin/documentation/docs/guide/SiteEditor/NotificationBanner.md

 Use this tool to enable a Notification Banner at the top of each page of your website.
 You can choose the text shown in the banner, as well as its background color.
-HTML code is also valid if you want to add additional structure.
+HTML markup is also valid if you want to control the format of the text.

 The tool lives in: